balabhaskar27/maza/doc/build-osx.md

 Other commands:
 -------

-    ./src/litecoincashd -daemon # Starts the litecoincash daemon.
+    ./mazacoind -daemon # to start the mazacoin daemon.
-    ./src/litecoincash-cli --help # Outputs a list of command-line options.
+    ./mazacoin-cli --help  # for a list of command-line options.
-    ./src/litecoincash-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./mazacoin-cli help    # When the daemon is running, to get a list of RPC commands

 Using Qt Creator as IDE
 ------------------------